How to write a webinar description that grabs attention?

 Know the language of your audience

 It's the first rule of any marketing campaign.
 When you know who your target group is and what features characterize them, you can adjust your message to their natural style of speech.
 When your webinar is addressed to youngsters who use abbreviations and informal language, for example, you should write a description that sounds native to them.
 If you're trying to reach business people, on the other hand, you can add specific work jargon, and so on.
+If your audience speaks a different dialect it's best to learn their language for much clearer communication.

 Ask surprising questions